mwhiatt/CS180Project5/README.md

 Class Descriptions:

--Login: The Login class contains methods that are called in Client to sign users in to the program.
+- Login: The Login class contains methods that are called in Client to sign users in to the program.
 It contains
  the isDuplicate method which returns true or false depending on if the username being entered is already stored
  in logins.txt.
 It contains the writeNewUser method which writes a new classification, username, and password to the
  logins.txt file.
 It contains the login method which returns true or false depending on if the username and password